nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <div style="text-align: left">

-**Step 1.** The user issues the command `viewP 1` to display a panel containing information about the first project in the project list.
+**Step 1.** The user issues the command `project 1` to display a panel containing information about the first project in the project list.

 **Step 2.** A `CommandResult` object is created (see the section on [Logic Component](#logic-component)) containing a `ViewProjectUiCommand` object.
 The `ViewProjectUiCommand` object stores the `Index` of the first project in the project list.